You are here

 X-ray Fluorescence Imaging of Ancient Artifacts

-Future U.S. economic competitiveness depends upon our ability to recruit and train a highly skilled workforce in science, technology, engineering and the health professions.
+Future U.S. economic competitiveness depends upon our ability to recruit and train a highly skilled workforce in science, technology, engineering, and the health professions.
 Physics is a critical gateway to all of these disciplines, and provides the foundation for fundamental understanding, for analyzing data, and for solving problems.
 Following Cornell’s long tradition of innovation in physics education, we have been developing teaching methods and materials that engage students of diverse backgrounds and interests, and that help them to develop both mastery of and a broader appreciation for physics.
 We have also developed a program that introduces roughly 70 Cornell undergraduates per semester to the practical and intellectual challenges of teaching in our introductory physics courses, and that also provides support for our honors physics courses through the 3000 level.
 This program helps participants and students in our courses improve their mastery of physics, and encourages participants to consider careers in middle- and high school STEM education.

 I have openings for one postdoctoral associate, two graduate students and two undergraduates.

 Resolution and dose dependence of radiation damage in biomolecular systems.
 H. Atakisi, L. Conger, D. W. Moreau, and R. E. Thorne.
 IUCrJ 6 (2019) in press.
 DOI: 10.1107/S2052252519008777

 Ice formation and solvent nanoconfinement in protein crystals.
 D. W. Moreau, H. Atakisi, and R. E. Thorne.
 IUCrJ 6, 346-356 (2019).
 DOI: 10.1107/S2052252519001878